openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 #### 1.1: Assembling the Bright-Field Microscope

-1. **Build the Baseplate**: This will connect the LED array, probe insert, movable infinity objective, beamsplitter, filter insert, and the camera (which is already connected to the tube lens).
+1. **Build the Baseplate**: This will connect the LED-matrix, probe insert, movable infinity objective, beamsplitter and the camera (which is already connected to the tube lens).Attach wo extra baseplates for the Z-stage
-2. **Attach the LED-Array**: Place the LED array and probe insert behind it, securing both with two baseplates.
+2. **Attach the LED-matrix**: Place the LED-matrix and than the probe insert behind it, securing both with two baseplates on top.
-3. **Install the Movable Infinity-Objective**: Drill the objective into the attachment of the electronic Z-stage.
-Use the insert closest to the Z-stage for better positioning. because in this Assembly the Z-stage lays flat on the ground use the insert thats closest to the Z-stage.
+3. **Install the movable Infinity-Objective**: Drill the objective into the attachment of the electronic Z-stage.
+Because in this Assembly the Z-stage lays flat on the ground use the insert thats closest to the Z-stage.
 As shown below the lettering "stage" is placed upward.
 If the Z-stage isn't already set up, insert the 8 grub screws on the long sides to attach the baseplates.
-4. **Position the Beamsplitter Cube**: Insert the beamsplitter cube (you can leave it empty for now, it will be needed when assembling the fluorescence microscope).
+4. **Position the beamsplitter cube**: Insert the beamsplitter cube (you can leave it empty for now, it will be needed when assembling the fluorescence microscope).
-5. **Add the Camera**: Finally, attach the camera unit behind the beamsplitter and secure everything with a second layer of baseplates.
+5. **Add the camera**: Finally, attach the camera unit behind the beamsplitter and secure everything with a second layer of baseplates.

 Now, your bright-field microscope is ready!